- 09 Dec - 15 Dec, 2017

 A range of piano collections are available as Gilroy points out.
 “We have six sizes of grand pianos and three uprights.
 There are many special collections which range from Crown Jewels – exquisite wood finish piano – to the Pops Collection – special colour accents on the fallboard and underside of the lid.
 There are different finishes and style options available, so there are dozens of different possibilities when one considers the different sizes, finishes and other options, such as the “Sterling” silver hardware package instead of standard gold/bronze.”

-A piano which was the most difficult to make was the original White House Steinway according to Gilroy.
+A piano which was the most difficult to make was the miniature replica of the original White House Steinway according to Gilroy.
 “This award would probably have to go to an artist by the name of Paul Gentile, who built a 1:7 scale version of the original White House Steinway – one of the most famous pianos in the world.
 It took him about 16 years and he had to even build mini-versions of some of our factory processes in order to create the corresponding parts of the piano.”

 Even though cost of Steinways varies in other markets worldwide, “in the U.S. the retail price for a new Steinway grand in Ebony ranges from about $65,000 for the 5’1” Model S to about $165,000 for the 9’ Model D concert grand,” Gilroy makes it known, however the “Uprights are in the $35,000 range.”